Flexberry/flexberry.github.io/pages/trainings/developers-school/module3/tds_module3-learn.en.md

 <img src="{{ "/images/pages/trainings/developers-school/module3/bad-code-projects-linting.jpg" | relative_url}}" class="products-img">
 </div>
 <h4><span class="item-head">6.
 Linting on projects with "bad" code</span></h4>
-<p> Video, which provides practical recommendations for the implementation of ESLint and Prettier on projects with unasledovannye "bad" code (code that is not tested, not verified by tools, etc) (Ilya Klimov, JavaScript.Ninja/WookieeLabs).</p>
+<p> Video, which provides practical recommendations for the implementation of ESLint and Prettier on projects with unasledovannye "bad" code (code that is not tested, not verified by tools, etc) (Ilya Klimov, JavaScript.Ninja Networks).</p>
 </a>
 </div>
 </div>